Is Washing Your Hair Everyday Actually Bad For You?

 If you've ever wondered about how often to shampoo your hair, you're not alone.
 While many people prefer to wash daily, others think that once every few days is best.
 But that still leaves us with the million-dollar question, how much is too much?

-The chief scientist at Évolis Professional, hair biologist, microbiologist, and trichologist, Dominic Burg, explains to Byrdie that too much lathering can lead to an overgrowth of bacteria on your scalp, which may cause it to swell up.
-On the other hand, not washing your hair enough can bring about a buildup of oils, and dirt which later results in dandruff, and itching, per Healthline.
+The chief scientist at Évolis Professional, hair biologist, microbiologist, and trichologist, Dominic Burg, explained to Byrdie that too much lathering can lead to an overgrowth of bacteria on your scalp, which may cause it to swell up.
+On the other hand, not washing your hair enough can bring about a buildup of oils and dirt, which later results in dandruff and itching, per Healthline.

 Shampoo according to your hair type